 Electricity vendor to collect

 (2) Each electricity vendor shall, as agent of the investment interest owners, collect amounts in respect of the clean energy adjustment from specified consumers in accordance with the regulations.
+[OEB Note to Draft: Having LDCs use a collection process for the CEA that is different from a collection process for the rest of the bill will be an issue for them (assuming that the CEA is invoiced on the normal utility bill).
+The OEB has requirements that LDCs have to follow in relation to invoicing and that apply to the rest of the bill.
+Depending on what collection means, there could be a conflict.]

 Pro rating of payments